graham-fletcher-athome-org/Taca/README.md

 4. Configuration repository.

 The configuration repository controlls the systems deployed by scaffold.
 It may also contain other terraform that should be deployed by the same build mechanism.
-The sample cofiguration repository should contain a file, main.tf.
+The sample cofiguration repository should contain a file, main.tf that holds the scaffold configutaion.
+Also required is the cloud build configuration in a file, Cloudbuild.yaml.
+Simple versions of the two viles are shown below.
+A more complete sample can be copied from the samples/simple directory in this repository.

 ```
 main.tf